-There are a lot of options available to businesses when it comes to reaching out to customers who are interested in their product.
+There are a lot of options available to businesses when it comes to reaching out to customers who are interested in their products.
 Remarketing and retargeting especially present some very potent tools for capitalising on such intent and improving customer engagement.
-As approaches to advertising they have a lot to offer but can also present challenges in implementation.
+As approaches to advertising, they have a lot to offer but can also present challenges in implementation.
 That’s why we’re here to tell you what they are and how best to use them.

 Differentiating Remarketing & Retargeting

 Aside from sounding similar, remarketing and retargeting are often used interchangeably.
 However, there are certain distinctions between these two terms.
 On a basic level, they use very different tools.
 But they are both about executing campaigns that draw in consumers with some level of interest or purchase intent.

 Retargeting commonly refers to the use of online ad placements and display ads, that appear as a result of a user’s activity.
 A potential customer may come to your site which gives him cookies.
 Those allow you to target ads to them on other sites they visit.
 Retargeting is particularly useful because it operates through third-party networks like AdBrite and the Google display network.
 This is allowing marketers to reach users anywhere among millions of sites.

 The 2 broad forms of retargeting are based on on-site events and off-site events, though there are even more sub-categories under these.
 The former refers to any retargeting activities that draw data from user engagement with your site.
 The latter refers to data from users engaging with other sites.
 In both instances, retargeting uses the online behaviour of customers.
 This includes which web pages they visited and whether they engage with your email promotions.
 Also how long they spent on each page, and which links they clicked on.